-- a create a global marketing plan, - · a cultural, economic, and competitive analysis, - · a market audit, and - questionnaire to determine consumer attitudes, perceptions, and product usage.
+- a global marketing plan, - a model using market research that predicts consumer behavior, - · a cultural, economic, and competitive analysis, - a market audit, and - questionnaire to determine consumer attitudes, perceptions, and product usage.

 Evaluate

 - the impact of derived demand, and - sales promotions and public relations in global marketing.